 Scrub water treatment

-Compact, cost-efficient systems for installation in harbours and on board large ships to treat contaminated water resulting from the washing of exhaust gases, generated during combustion in the engines of large ships.
+Compact, cost-efficient systems for installation in harbours and on board large ships to treat contaminated water resulting from the washing of exhaust gases by scrubbers, generated during combustion in the engines of large ships, as well as process water from EGR (Exhaust Gas Recirculation).
 MarinePaq meets all international environmental standards on water purification.

-APATEQ’s very compact scrub water treatment system “MarinePaq” is available in various sizes up to 500 m³/day for installations in harbours and on board large vessels, in compliance with the water produced by installed scrubbers.
+APATEQ’s very compact scrub and EGR water treatment system “MarinePaq” is available in various sizes up to 500 m³/day for installations in harbours and on board large vessels.

 Fulfills all regulations